 Bethel Seminary's self-directed Doctor of Ministry program is nationally recognized, setting new standards in post-graduate theological education.
 It is dedicated to producing transformed, godly leaders ready for 21st century ministry and is convenient, relevant, progressive, focused, and empathetic.
 In the self-directed program, students are free to choose between Church Leadership, Congregation and Family Care, or Biblical and Theological Engagement, as well as pursue a more specific concentration within the track.
-Courses are offered in the summer and winter on the St. Paul campus, and occasionally on the San Diego campus.
-They also utilize online technology.
+Courses are offered online with oncampus residencies in the summer and winter on the St. Paul campus, and occasionally on the San Diego campus.

-Doctor of Ministry in Biblical and Theological Engagement (p.
-78)
+Doctor of Ministry in Biblical and Theological Engagement